Century Plaza Towers: In popular culture

 In television, the towers were the location for the offices of two separate fictional 1980s private detectives.
 Remington Steele, the main character of the eponymous NBC series, which ran from 1982 to 1987 and the Blue Moon Detective Agency on the ABC series Moonlighting, which ran from 1985 to 1989, both had their offices in the complex.
 Nearly every episode of Remington Steele included an exterior establishing shot of the towers, while they are seen in the opening credits of Moonlighting.
 Many episodes of the previously FOX series turned ABC, 9-1-1 includes the towers as b-roll in-between scenes.

 The towers have also served as the backdrop for several television commercials, including adverts for Samsung, Buick, Volvo, and Kia Motors.
 In film, the towers were featured in 1988's Die Hard (shown at the end credits), 1990's Death Warrant, and 2011's The Green Hornet.
 They were also used as opening and establishing shots for the CBS series Family Law starring Oscar-nominated actress Kathleen Quinlan.

 The base of the towers stood in for the Yamasaki-designed World Trade Center in the 1981 film Escape from New York starring Kurt Russell.

 The buildings were also used in Melrose Place as the office of Lexi Sterling's business, Sterling Advertising.
 They were also seen in Burke's Law.

 The buildings were used for the album cover of Yes’s 1977 album Going for the One.
 In 1979, Olivia Newton-John filmed the music video for the title track of her album Totally Hot here.
 The buildings are prominently featured in Public Image Ltd's 1983 video for This Is Not a Love Song.

 In 1981, the buildings were used in a bumper of the silver ball logo for Nickelodeon.
 The buildings were shown under construction in a 1974 episode of Barnaby Jones entitled "Dark Legacy".

 In the 1990 TV movie, The Great Los Angeles Earthquake, during 8.0 and 7.2 magnitude earthquakes both buildings sway violently, afterwards both buildings remain standing but are severely damaged.

+The construction site was used for the 1972 Columbo episode "Blueprint for Murder."